 In Manaus, Brazil during the 2014 Fifa World Cup, tourists are discovering the joys of riverboat travel.
-The tiny Amazonian city in Brazil wi5458692082_0959db5ce8_zll be home to four of the World Cup games, but is very remote.
+The tiny Amazonian city in Brazil will be home to four of the World Cup games, but is very remote.
 While speedboats and cars may be a faster mode of travel than the riverboats, they lack the same authentic allure.

 The Almirante Barbosa is an example of a typical riverboat.
 As it travels past breath-taking views, the Almirante Barbosa holds dozens of passengers sleeping in hammocks.
 The weather, rocking motion of the boat and drum of the motor are masters at lulling a tourist to sleep.